X8ETr1x/x8etr1x.github.io/_posts/2024-05-09-vzw-lte-repeater-setup.md

 ### Setup

 #### Physical Location
-- Install the GPS antenna as high up as you can outside to ensure the best signal.
+- Install the GPS antenna as high up as possible outside to ensure the best signal.
-- Try to install the repeater as centrally as you can in the areas you want serviced.
+- Try to install the repeater as centrally as possible in the desired service areas.
 - These devices aren't PoE.
 I mean, I guess why would they be.
 That would only be convenient.
-Make sure you have a 120 volt receptacle handy.
+Make sure there's a 120 volt receptacle handy.

 #### Network

 *One note is that the appliance will not accept traffic from a VLAN other than its own.*

-- Since this is a Verizon appliance, you'll want to create a new VLAN an segment it from anything else on your network.
+- Since this is a Verizon appliance, it's recommended to create a new VLAN and segment it from anything else on the network.
-- Ensure that you have DHCP services enabled.
-You can set a static IP after the fact if you want to.
+- Ensure that DHCP services are enabled on the VLAN.
+A static IP can be set after the fact if desired.

 #### Firewall Rules

 ##### DNS

-Create a rule to your desired DNS server on UDP 53.
+Create a rule to the desired DNS server on UDP 53.
 The appliance will take direction from DHCP.

 ##### NTP